Theoretical Foundations of Conformal Prediction: Coverage guarantees for CV+ and jackknife+

-or $y$ lies below the left endpoint of this interval---by symmetry, these two cases are proved analogously, so without loss of generality we will assume the first case holds.
+or $y$ lies below the left endpoint of the interval.
+By symmetry, these two cases are proved analogously, so without loss of generality we will assume the first case holds.
 Then, equivalently, we have

 For any $i\in I_k$,

 where the last step holds by definition of the score function, and so

 Comparing to the definition of $\cC^{\textnormal{CC}}(X_{n+1})$ given in~\eqref{eq:cross-conf}, we see that this implies $y\not\in\cC^{\textnormal{CC}}(X_{n+1})$, as desired. \end{proof}